-Gulaab Gang, directed by Soumik Sen stars Madhuri Dixit and Juhi Chawla in the lead.
+Gulaab Gang, directed by Soumik Sen, stars Madhuri Dixit and Juhi Chawla in the lead.
 The film is based on Gulabi Gang, a group of Indian women vigilantes and activists dressed in pink saris, fighting against the social injustice and operating in the Bundelkhand region of central India.

-Bollywood filmmakers are so carried way by Madhuri Dixit's dance numbers that they often force properly choreographed songs even after intensely serious scenes, which destroys the make the 'make-believe' aspect of the film.
-But the film still re-infuses the cliché idea that the women who can defeat men in a physical fight only are entitled to be called as "strong women."
+Bollywood filmmakers are so carried away by Madhuri Dixit's dance numbers that they often force properly choreographed songs even after intensely serious scenes, which destroys the make the 'make-believe' aspect of the film.
+But the film still re-infuses the cliché idea that the women who can defeat men in a physical fight only are entitled to be called "strong women."
 This is a fake take on feminism and the film's pretentious treatment of Gulaabi Gang is just an attempt to tap the box office with the sentimentalism attached to the subject in recent times.

-Even though director has given all the ‘confident, winning dialogues' to Madhuri's character, Juhi Chawla in a killer performance diffuses all her charm and dominates the scene, which is pleasurable to watch.
+Even though the director has given all the 'confident, winning dialogues' to Madhuri's character, Juhi Chawla in a killer performance diffuses all her charm and dominates the scene, which is pleasurable to watch.
 Thanks to Soumik Sen, Juhi has a killer intro where she sends a cop who doesn't touch her feet for a 'lambee leave' (suspension).
 To compare Gulaab Gang with a gritty and very realistic film like Bandit Queen would be a grave sin.
 Soumik Sen as a director does not reflect any maturity; instead he becomes one of those pretending pseudo intellectual faces of Bollywood.

 Fights in the film are a challenge even for Rajnikanth.
 The Gulaab gang has a special skill to fly when they fight.
 The villains wait patiently to get punched and stabbed because Gulaab Gang actors are slow in their action movements!
-Ninety five percent of male characters in Gulaab Gang is born to rape or abuse women and all of them happen to be cowards.
-There is a constant and deliberate attempt to cash in on the feminist wave that is sweeping the country these days but the director doesn't seem to have a clear understanding of feminism.
+Ninety five percent of male characters in Gulaab Gang are born to rape or abuse women and all of them happen to be cowards.
+There is a constant and deliberate attempt to cash in on the feminist wave that is sweeping the country these days, but the director doesn't seem to have a clear understanding of feminism.

 The only saving grace of the film is Juhi Chawla who sizzles with her career best performance.
 Madhuri's performance pales in contrast to that of Juhi's.
 Juhi has become the character instead of 'playing' it.
 She is only 'realistic element' in the whole film.